unboxed/unboxed.co/source/blog/2018-05-23-a-life-changing-diagnosis-helping-patients-ask-the-right-questions-when-it-matters-most.html.markdown

 Presently, we’re not sure what this service is going to look like or “be”.
 This will become increasingly more informed as we speak with people, stakeholders and subject matter experts over the next few weeks to build up our understanding.
 But we do know that we’re aiming to solve a big problem — people not knowing the right questions to ask in order to find the information they need when given a life-changing diagnosis.

-_For this project, we’re looking to speak to a wide range of people.
+<i>For this project, we’re looking to speak to a wide range of people.
 If you have received a life-changing diagnosis or know someone who has and have been affected by this, we’d really appreciate your input and would like to speak with you.
-Get in touch with Zach Moss, Digital Manager at Compassion in Dying to be involved with our research: [zach.moss@compassionindying.org.uk](zach.moss@compassionindying.org.uk)._
+Get in touch with Zach Moss, Digital Manager at Compassion in Dying to be involved with our research: [zach.moss@compassionindying.org.uk](zach.moss@compassionindying.org.uk).</i>